-NOTE: If the variable defines the destination table, then you must place the variable in double curly brackets when you use it in a SQL statement, so that the eventual table name value is enclosed in curly brackets as expected.
-For example, if you have a variable named "destinationtable", you would reference that variable as {{destinationtable}}.
-That way, when the {destinationtable} value is defined, it will resolve as {GL2021}.
+NOTE: If the variable defines a table name in Axiom, then you must place the variable in double curly brackets when you use it in a SQL statement, so that the eventual table name value is enclosed in curly brackets as expected.
+For example, if you have a variable named "destinationtable", you would reference that variable as {Read: {destinationtable}}.
+That way, when the {destinationtable} value is defined, it will resolve as {Read:GL2022}.
+For more information on how to reference tables in SQL statements, see Referencing Axiom tables in SQL statements.